uspki/policies/certificate-policy.md

 #### 3.2.5 Validation of authority
 A CA may use the sources listed in Section 3.2.2.1 to verify the Applicant is under authority of the U.S. Government and assert organizationName of U.S. Government.

-In addition, a CA may establish a process that allows an Authorizing Authority of a .gov or .mil sub-domain to specify the individuals who may request Certificates.
+In addition, a CA may establish a process that allows an Authorizing Authority of a .gov or .mil subdomain to specify the individuals who may request Certificates.
 If an Authorizing Authority specifies, in writing, the individuals who may request a Certificate, then the CA shall not accept any certificate requests that are outside this specification.
 The CA shall provide an Authorizing Authority with a list of its authorized certificate requesters upon the Authorizing Authority's verified written request.

 #### 3.2.6 Criteria for Interoperation or Certification
 CAs shall not have Cross Certificate(s) that identify the CA as the Subject without explicit written permission of the FPKIPA.
 Any Cross Certificates shall be disclosed publicly, submitted to one or more Certificate Transparency Logs, published to the Repository, and identified in the update to the CPS.